ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 ## Creating An Amazing Control Panel Route

-If your add-on doesn't already have the required `Mcp` and `views` files, you can add a route to your add-on using the `make:mcp-route` command in the CLI.
+If your add-on doesn't already have the required `ControlPanel/Routes` and `views` files, you can add a route to your add-on using the `make:cp-route` command in the CLI.

 ```
-$ php system/ee/eeclip.php make:mcp-route
+$ php system/ee/eeclip.php make:cp-route
+Let's create a control panel route!
+What is the route name? index
+What add-on is the route being added to? [amazing_add_on]:  amazing_add_on
+Building control panel route.
+Control panel route created successfully!
 ```

 Follow the prompts to add the route to your add-on.

-This will create an `mcp.[addon_name].php` file in your add-on along with a `Mcp` and `views` folder.
+This will create an `mcp.[addon_name].php` file in your add-on along with a `ControlPanel/Routes` and `views` folder.

-Inside of the `Mcp` folder, you will see that the CLI has created your first control route with `Mcp/Index.php` and a corresponding view in you `views` folder.
+Inside of the `ControlPanel/Routes` folder, you will see that the CLI has created your first control route with `ControlPanel/Routes/Index.php` and a corresponding view in you `views` folder.
 This page is accessible via The Add-On Manager -> [Add-On Name] or via the `/admin.php?/cp/addons/settings/[add-on-name]` URL.

 ## Anatomy Of A Control Panel Route
-When you first add a route to your add-on an `Mcp` folder along with an `Mcp/Index.php` starter file is created.
+When you first add a route to your add-on a `ControlPanel/Routes` folder along with an `ControlPanel/Routes/[RouteName].php` starter file is created.
 The starter file will look something like this:

 ```
 <?php

-namespace ExpressionengineDeveloper\AmazingAddOn\Mcp;
+namespace ExpressionengineDeveloper\ControlPanel\Routes;

 use ExpressionEngine\Service\Addon\Controllers\Mcp\AbstractRoute;